benyoung93/innate_immune_response_acropora_palmata/README.md

 STAR_alignment_symb.sh \
 SALMON_quant_symb.sh

-13th Jan - Uploaded scripts used on supercomputer, I will be refining and making more concise in the near future.

 ALIB scripts are for the reannotation of Libro & Vollmer 2013.
 Project number to access raw reads is in manuscript.